s3gw-tech/s3gw/docs/decisions/0007-release-process.md

 `vX.Y.Z`.

 When dealing with the individual sub-projects' repositories, we use `s3gw-vX.Y` for release branches and `s3gw-vX.Y.Z` for version tags.
+The `s3gw-` prefix in the sub-projects is needed to avoid naming conflicts with existing tags in the `ceph` repo.
 It is particularly important to understand the difference between a release branch and a version tag.

 A release branch represents the tree upon which the release `vX.Y` is based on, and once created becomes immutable except for bug fixes (by backporting from the